 Once students are enrolled, they receive an advisor letter welcoming them to the program.
 It specifies the course requirements (prerequisites) beyond the general requirements for the doctorate in Jewish Education.
 It also includes the name of the student's program advisor.
-This advisor will assist the student in developing a program of study that will address the student's research interests and doctoral-degree requirements.
+This advisor assists the student in developing a program of study that addresses the student's research interests and doctoral-degree requirements.
 While the Davidson School faculty values the work experience of doctoral candidates in education and related fields, it is not the policy of the school to give course credit for such experiences.

 Completion of Requirements